 - Where are your important documents?

-- Are the originals stored in a save location?
+- Are the originals stored in a safe location?

 - Where is that location and who can access this?